nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 ### Operation outcome usage ####

 The FHIR standard allows for an `OperationOutcome` to be returned for any/all errors both for Operations and for RESTful CRUD API calls.
+The GP Connect API requires use of a profiled version of the base OperationOutcome resource - [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/StructureDefinition/gpconnect-operationoutcome-1)

 - Operation APIs SHALL return an `OperationOutcome` in the event of an error.
-- RESTful APIs SHALL return an `OperationOutcome` when a specific error code has for a certain situation (i.e. no patient consent to share).
+- RESTful APIs SHALL return an `OperationOutcome` when a specific error code has for a certain situation (e.g. no patient consent to share).
 - RESTful APIs SHALL return an `OperationOutcome` when any other unexpected error occurs containing debug details in the `Diagnostics` field.

 {% include download.html content="A spreadsheet of [Expected Error Codes](downloads/development/expected_error_codes.xlsx) is available which covers the most common error scenarios." %}